cooperka/react-native-immutable-list-view/README.md

 When using section headers, `ImmutableListView` treats certain types of `Immutable.Map` slightly differently than `ListView` treats an equivalent plain JS `Map`.
-See the snapshot test output [here](https://github.com/cooperka/react-native-immutable-list-view/blob/master/src/__tests__/__snapshots__/ImmutableListView.test.js.snap) for an example of how `ImmutableListView` behaves.
+See the snapshot test output [here](https://github.com/cooperka/react-native-immutable-list-view/blob/master/src/__tests__/__snapshots__/ImmutableListView.test.js.snap) for an example of how `ImmutableListView` behaves, or try it for yourself.

 It seems based on the [current documentation](https://facebook.github.io/react-native/releases/0.37/docs/listviewdatasource.html#constructor) that **`ImmutableListView` is behaving as expected**, and in fact regular `ListView` is the one being weird.